ishantchauhan710/Speed/README.md

 Speed is a chrome extension that helps you read much faster!
 It makes first few letters of words on your web page bold which makes you read them much faster!

+Here is a short video about this chrome extension: https://youtube.com/shorts/hkg-vCHtLc0

 # Features

 ![](screenshots/speed4.png)